jszychowskilaba/furniture-manufacturing/README.md

   <summary>Click here</summary>

 Updates labor by its ID and update the DB.
 Any property of the labor model can be updated.

+- **Requirements**:

+  - Being logged in as admin or production manager

 - **Request**